synchronizing/mitm/docs/source/docs/internals.rst

             writer: Optional[asyncio.StreamWriter] = None
             mitm_managed: Optional[bool] = True

-.. class:: mitm.core.Connection
+.. class:: mitm.models.Connection

     A connection is a pair of `Host` objects that the `mitm` relays data between.
 When a connection is created the server host is not resolved until the data is intercepted and the protocol and destination server is figured out.

     .. attribute:: client

-        The client `mitm.core.Host`.
+        The client `mitm.models.Host`.
 The client host connects to the `mitm`.

     .. attribute:: server

-        The server `mitm.core.Host`.
+        The server `mitm.models.Host`.
 A server host is connected to the `mitm` on behalf of the client host.

     .. attribute:: protocol

-        The `mitm.core.Protocol` object for the connection.
+        The `mitm.models.Protocol` object for the connection.

     `Connection` is a `dataclass <https://docs.python.org/3/library/dataclasses.html>`_ that is defined like so: